XV Gymnasium: History

 The school was founded as Fifteenth Mathematical Gymnasium (XV. matematička gimnazija) in 1964.
 It was among the first schools in former Yugoslavia specializing in mathematics along with Mathematical Gymnasium (Matematička gimnazija) in Belgrade.

 The first principal was Stefanija Bakarić, sister of Vladimir Bakarić, one of the leading politicians in the ruling League of Communists of Yugoslavia and the chairman of the League of Communists of Croatia at the time.
 The original curriculum was composed with the help from acclaimed university professors Svetozar Kurepa, Branislav Marković and Vladimir Devide.
 At the beginning, most of the teachers were university professors.

 In 1965, it became the first school in Croatia to have information science as a school subject.
 Students first got the chance to work on actual computers in 1980.

 In 1977, the school, now in a new building, merged with the VII Gymnasium (VII. gimnazija) and the XIV Gymnasium (XIV. gimnazija, also then known as 25. maj).
 The newly founded school was named Education Center for Mathematics and Computer Science (Matematičko informatički obrazovni centar), abbreviated as MIOC.
 The school is still informally widely known under that name.

-In 1982, MIOC was renamed to MIOC Vladimir Popović.
+In 1982, MIOC was renamed to MIOC Vladimir Popović after the World War II Partisan commander in Croatia.

 In 1991, after the dissolution of Yugoslavia, the school changed its name and was once again known as Fifteenth Gymnasium.

 In 2007, the management of the school planned to hold a celebration of its thirty years of existence which sparked strong protests from alumni who graduated before 1977.
 In the end, the school held the celebration while mentioning both 1964 and 1977 as important dates in the history of the school.